SimoRihani/DataProfiling/README.md

  ## Motivation

- This project is part of the *M2 Miage ID* training at [Paris-Dauphine][] University, in particular for my final Thesis.
+ This project is part of the *M2 Miage ID* training at [Paris-Dauphine][] University, in particular for my final Thesis : How to make reliable the impacts on applications in interaction, following an evolution of a solution ?  https://mrihani.vvv.enseirb-matmeca.fr/donnee/memoireRIHANI.pdf

  ## Deploy